aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 1/readme.md

 A lower MSE indicates a better fit for your model.
 It means the average squared difference between the actual values and predicted values is smaller, signifying the predictions are closer to the real values.<br>
 A higher MSE suggests a poorer fit.
 The model's predictions are deviating more from the actual values.

+#### Minimizing MSE

+The goal of training a linear regression model is to find the model parameters (slope and intercept of the fitting line) that minimize the MSE.
+Algorithms like gradient descent use the MSE to iteratively adjust these parameters, guiding the model towards better predictions.

+In essence, the squared error cost function helps us quantify the overall discrepancy between a model's predictions and the actual data points.